soitun/oio-sds/Variables.md

 ### resolver.cache.csm0.max.default

-> In any service resolver instanciated, sets the maximum number of entries related to meta0 (meta1 addresses) and conscience (meta0 address)
+> In any service resolver instantiated, sets the maximum number of entries related to meta0 (meta1 addresses) and conscience (meta0 address)

  * default: **4194304**
  * type: guint